 Angel investors are people with surplus capital looking to invest in startups for higher returns.
 They are generally into funding businesses in their nascent stage of growth.
 They usually work in groups wherein they screen projects and take a holistic view of the business they look to invest in, apart from investments, they also give suggestions and advice to help the startups.

-Angel investors have helped company’s like Google, Yahoo, Alibaba in their initial stage.
+Angel investors have helped companies like Google, Yahoo, and Alibaba in their initial stages.

 4. Venture Capital Investments

-This is slightly on the big betting sides.
-Venture capitals only invest in company’s that have higher potential.
+This is slightly on the big-betting side.
+Venture capitals only invest in companies that have higher potential.
 They are strict and follow a concrete pattern of funding.
-They usually consider in investing in business against equity and hit exit when an IPO or acquisition kicks in.
-They provide mentorship, guiding the firm, and evaluating the success of the business in the coming future.
+They usually consider investing in business against equity and hit exit when an IPO or acquisition kicks in.
+They provide mentorship, guide the firm, and evaluate the success of the business in the coming future.